Five Dolls for an August Moon: Plot

 At the private island retreat of wealthy industrialist George Stark, a group of people have assembled for a weekend getaway; among the guests is scientist Professor Gerry Farrell.
 The first night passes uneventfully, but Farrell is enraged the next morning to discover that Stark and the other guests planned the weekend to coerce him to sell his latest invention: a formula for a revolutionary industrial resin, which he is reluctant to divulge due to his colleague's death during its invention.

 Farrell's wife, Trudy, is having an affair with Stark's artist wife, Jill.
 Stark's business partner, Nick, is verbally abusive to his coquettish wife Marie, but does not object to her sleeping with other men, one of whom is the Starks' manservant, Charles.
 Stark is less of a husband to Jill than he is a business manager.
 He arranges for her to have her paintings and artwork publicly displayed and is a source of constant criticism.
 The sole happy couple is Nick's co-worker Jack and his wife Peggy.
-Also on the island is Isabelle, the teenage daughter of Stark's game warden; Isabelle's parents are away for medical reasons.
+Also on the island is Isabel, the teenage daughter of Stark's game warden; Isabel's parents are away for medical reasons.

-As Stark, Nick, and Jack badger Farrell for the formula - the original documents for which he has secretly destroyed - by offering him cheques for $1 million each from their Swiss bank accounts, Jill discovers the dead body of Charles on the beach.
+As Stark, Nick and Jack badger Farrell for the formula—the original documents for which he has secretly destroyed—by offering him cheques for $1 million each from their Swiss bank accounts, Jill discovers the dead body of Charles on the beach.
 Having already sent the motor launch away to prevent Farrell from leaving the island, and with the radio out of commission, Stark has no way of contacting the mainland.
 Charles' body is moved into a large walk-in freezer.
 The next morning, Farrell is walking alone on the beach.
 Trudy and Jill, walking hand-in-hand nearby, hear a gunshot and find Farrell's body.
 They run away to tell the others.
-The sniper, Isabelle, drags Farrell's body to the sea.
+The sniper, Isabel, drags Farrell's body to the sea.